Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 ## October 2023 - December 2023

 - New Wikibook published - [[The Lionsberg Blueprint - Manifesto For Worksite Earth 2.0]]
-- Traveled to Barcelona, South Africa, Dubai, reassessing ways for the [[Meta Project]] to advance and reconciling strategic plans and milestones with network elements.
+- Traveled to Barcelona, South Africa, Dubai, exploring ways for the [[Meta Project]] to advance and reconciling strategic plans and milestones with network elements.

 ## September 2023